hashicorp/packer/website/source/docs/builders/amazon-ebsvolume.html.md

     `security_group_id`.

 -   `shutdown_behavior` (string) - Automatically terminate instances on shutdown
-    incase packer exits ungracefully.
+    in case Packer exits ungracefully.
 Possible values are `stop` and `terminate`.
     Defaults to `stop`.

 -   `skip_region_validation` (boolean) - Set to `true` if you want to skip